Soundsphere/iRacingDatabase/README.md

 ***

 This script gets the latest data from the iRacing API, converts the values and stores it in a database.
-It relies heavily on [iracingdataapi by asondilworth56](https://github.com/jasondilworth56/iracingdataapi)
+It relies heavily on [iracingdataapi by asondilworth56](https://github.com/jasondilworth56/iracingdataapi) though the python package does not need to be installed as the funcionality needed for this is loaded direclty from irdata_client.py

 ***